Today we meet Donald Mak, Grand Master and Founder of International Wing Chun Organization of Hong Kong.

 Chum Kiu further trains one’s concept of shoulder path, single weighted stance and Yiu Ma Hop Yat (concurrent waist and stance).
 It introduces 2 more Wing Chun stances, Pien Sun Ma and Ching Sun Ma which are evolved from Yee Jee Kim Yeung Ma.
 Footwork like Biu Bo, Tor Bo, wing chun kicks and body pivoting techniques are introduced in this form.
 Apart from that side body fighting approach is taught in this form.

 Biu Jee gives you the proactive fighting concept with much more aggressiveness.
 Thus, more deadly attacking techniques like Kup Jarn/Gwai Jarn, Man Sao, High-low Gaun Sao, Biu Sao and double Lap Sao and Chap Kuen are taught.
 Long bridge power and the other footwork technique, Huen Bo (Circular step) are trained.
 It teaches the circular fighting approach on top of the straight line fighting approach learnt in Siu Nim Tau and Chum Kiu.
-One cannot fight by just learning the 3 forms.

 Chi Sao has to get into place to bridge the empty hand forms with real combat situation.
 The training of Chi Sau is divided into 2 stages, namely Pun Sao (means double hand Chi Sao or rolling hand) and Guo Sao (literal means exchange of techniques, kind of sparring but maintain the hand-to-hand contact).